What is LiFi technology? How does it work and how do you use it to improve your business and your home life?

 This translates into higher speeds and lower latency for consumers who use the technology on their computers, tablets, and smartphones.

-LiFi has the potential to completely replace our internet systems that currently use WiFi and it is safer than Wi-Fi because the signal cannot travel through walls and doesn’t interfere with household appliances like microwaves.
+LiFi technology has the potential to completely replace our internet systems that currently use WiFi and it is safer than Wi-Fi because the signal cannot travel through walls and doesn’t interfere with household appliances like microwaves.

 There are already many companies working on LiFi hardware solutions including major names like Intel, Nokia, and Harman International.